testsigmahq/testsigma-docs/src/pages/docs/elements/ios-apps/record-multiple-elements.md

 You should already know:
 1. About Projects overview.
-2. Your iOS applications’ apk should be uploaded in Testsigma so that the mobile inspector can record elements from it.
+2. Your iOS applications’ apk should be uploaded in Testsigma so that the Test recorder can record elements from it.
 See uploading apps to Testsigma.

 <br>